-Increasing Student Engagement Through Choice
+Increasing Student Engagement Through Choice and Relevancy in Classroom Assignments

 When students have the opportunity to attend classes that are engaging, creative, and relatable to their lives, they are more likely to succeed academically.
 Unfortunately, several new analyses have found that far too many students experience classroom assignments that fail to prepare them for life beyond school.
 In November, Ed Trust released a report that examined two powerful levers for engaging learners choice and relevancy - and explored how educators can use these levers to increase student motivation and engagement.